-I am a strong supporter of EXTRA CREDIT!
+I am a strong supporter of EXTRA CREDITS!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
-This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books, text book chapter reviews.
+This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books; doing chapter reviews.